 In 2016 Rabit was featured heavily as a producer on Elysia Crampton's Break World album, Elysia Crampton Presents: Demon City (with Chino Amobi, Why Be, Rabit & Lexxi).
 Additional time was invested in Halcyon Veil releases of artists such as Why Be, Angel Ho and Abyss X.

-Additionally Rabit is set to release his sophomore album Les Fleurs Du Mal via his own Halcyon Veil imprint on November 3rd 2017.
+In 2017 Burton reconnected with Björk for production work on her release Utopia and his sophomore album Les Fleurs Du Mal was released via his own Halcyon Veil imprint on November 3rd 2017.

 In the meantime Rabit has worked on his third release, Life After Death, which is due to be released on Halcyon Veil on October 5th 2018 in physical and digital format: